Out on 19 June 2025

 writing

-In her research, fiction and public writing, Christine spotlights how the past shapes what we think of as normal in the present and what we can envision for our future.
+Christine Lehnen is a writer and academic.
+In her books and essays, she spotlights how the past shapes what we think of as normal in the present and what we can envision for our future.

-Christine regularly communicates cutting-edge humanities research to the public.
-She contributes on history, archaeology, literature, feminism and culture to DW.com and has written for Aeon, Psyche, Antigone, The Wire India, New Lines Magazine and Cultural Practice Magazine.
+Through life writing and narrative non-fiction, Christine regularly communicates cutting-edge humanities research to the public.
+Her latest book is Remembering Women: Lessons from the Ancient World.
+She has worked as an author and reporter in international broadcasting, most notably for DW.com, and has written on history, archaeology, literature, feminism and culture for Aeon, Psyche, Antigone, The Wire India, New Lines Magazine and Cultural Practice Magazine.
 Christine is the proud founder of the public research magazine 42 .

 research

-She is a Lecturer in English and Creative Writing at the University of Exeter.
-She was the founder and director of the Novel Writing Workshop at the University of Bonn which has seen numerous students go on to receive agency representation and close book deals with both major and independent publishers.
-She read English and Politics at the University of Bonn and the Nouvelle Sorbonne (Paris III) and completed her doctoral degree at the University of Manchester.
+She is a Lecturer in Creative Writing at the University of Exeter.
+She was the founder and director of the Novel Writing Workshop at the University of Bonn which has seen numerous students go on to receive agency representation.
+Christine read English and Politics at the University of Bonn and the Nouvelle Sorbonne (Paris III) and completed her doctoral degree at the University of Manchester.

 Christine Lehnen is represented by Thérèse Coen at Susanna Lea Associates in London.